Kchao1910/PersonalFinanceManager-PFM-/README.md

 # PersonalFinanceManager (PFM-SYM)

-For best viewing use Chrome.
+For best viewing experience use Chrome.

 PFM-SYM (Personal Finance Manager - Save Your Money) is a web application focused on providing simple functionalities geared towards personal finance.